J7mbo/ansible_docker_machine/README.md

 Description
 --

 Require the ability to install docker on some node you've provisioned with, say, terraform?
 You can do this with docker-machine create which not only installs and configures docker for you but sets up an ssh configuration so you can run `docker-machine ssh` to connect to those machines.

+By default, it's doing a `--driver generic` as that's all I needed.
+If you need `digitalocean` for example with other configuration settings, open an issue.
+Shouldn't take long to add.

 Let's say you want to do this with ansible.
 You could use `shell` in ansible, or you could use this, which does it for you.
 Nothing complex.